prof3ssorSt3v3/mad9014-f22-hybrids/functions.md

 # Function Exercises

 Create a single JavaScript file to complete all six of these exercises.
 Add comments above each section to indicate the question number.
+The (MDN website)(https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions) is the first resource you should use.
+You can also use the course website or Steve's YouTube channel too.

 Eg: